bxdoan/bxdoan/README.md

 <div align="center">

-> Why should I apologize for being a monster?
-Has anyone ever apologized for turning me into one?
+> Whatever the mind of man can conceive and believe, it can achieve.

-> — Juuzou Suzuya —
+> — Napoleon Hill —

 </div>